What we do

 ─── Sign languages

 Sign language interpreters are no different, except that they interpret spoken languages into sign languages or sometimes between sign languages.
-With numerous distinct national sign languages in addition to International Sign Language (ISL), these specialist interpreters play an important role in allowing the Deaf community to actively participate in meetings and other conversations.
+With numerous distinct national sign languages in addition to International Sign (IS), these specialist interpreters play an important role in allowing the Deaf community to actively participate in meetings and other conversations.

 So, there you have it.
 Interpretation is a multifaceted profession – a linguistic one, certainly, but also an information and communication one.